shafi-1/resizer/README.md

 # resizer
-resizer program that resizes an image
+resizer program that resizes a .bmp file smiley.bmp provided for testing